Viderspace/Family-Arroword-App/README.md

 </tr>
 </table>

+---
 <table>
 <tr>
 <td width="55%">

 <h3>3. <strong>Real-Time Collaborative Solving</strong></h3>

-Arroword allows multiple users to solve the same puzzle together in real time.
+Multiple users solve the same puzzle together in real time.
 Each participant is assigned a unique color, which clearly communicates:
 <ul>
 <li>Where they are currently focused</li>